Orisakwe-Frances/odin-recipes/README.md

 # odin-recipes
-Here is a project to create a recipes by putting into use all the HTML knowledge gathered so far.
-This includes: HTML Boilerplate,Elements, Attributes, Comments, Links and Images.
+Here is a project on different simple recipes: Banana cake, Peri Peri Chicken and Hamburger Bun Bread Pudding.
+I am very open to comments, corrections, suggestions and insights.
+Thank you in anticipation.